What is an Aquacultural Worker Supervisor?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 48,700 jobs in the United States for Aquacultural Worker Supervisor.
+There were about 48,700 jobs for Aquacultural Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Aquacultural Worker Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.
+The BLS estimates 6,500 yearly job openings in this field.